FluffyDiscord/pgsql-mapper/README.md

 # pgsql fast "raw row -> php object" mapper

+> [!WARNING]
+> **This extension was written by AI (Claude) and is NOT production-ready.**
+> Use at your own risk.
+The author takes no liability for any damages, data loss,
+> crashes, or other issues arising from its use.
+No guarantees are made regarding
+> correctness, stability, or security.

 Claude created php extension to map postgresql rows to php objects right in the C language, with caveats of course, to make it faster.